ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 {{site.data.keyword.wcaz_short_cap}} provides an AI-driven interface to interpret, refactor, and transform your code.
 Use your existing IBM Z tools and the Z Open Editor Visual Studio Code extension to convert your COBOL code to Java.

-Before you get started, make sure you have alignment with your peers.
+Before you get started, make sure that you have alignment with your peers.
 To get started, you need your OS admins and DevOps specialists to install and configure the solution.
 Then, developers can use {{site.data.keyword.wcaz_short}} to modernize your apps.

 For cloud administrator setup instructions, see [Setting up {{site.data.keyword.wcaz_short}} in {{site.data.keyword.cloud_notm}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-z).